Lulu13022002/libnbt/README.md

 libnbt is dependent on either [zlib](https://www.zlib.net/) or [miniz](https://github.com/richgel999/miniz).
 A copy of miniz is included in this repository.

 If your program does not already use zlib or miniz, you will also need to compile `miniz.c`.

+By default the packer is set to use the BMI2 instruction set provided by Intel.
+You shouldn't use the BMI2 in `packer.c` (the macro `DYNAMIC_BMI2`) if you compile under an AMD processor.

+### gcc or llvm/clang stuff:
+When you use hardware acceleration with BMI2, you need to set `-mbmi2` or `-march=haswell` option to your compiler.

 ## Documentation
 Documentation for the library is available [here](doc.md).